How to Ask for a Vacation When You're Starting a New Job

 Keep in mind that the answer may be no. One reason employers hire summer help is to allow regular full-time employees to take vacation time.
 Competition for summer jobs is fierce, and you may lose out to someone who is willing to commit to the whole summer.

-Does Your Level Matter?
+Does Your Level Matter

 Absolutely.
 If you've just been hired at an entry-level position, you're going to need to prove yourself.
-Asking for vacation right at the beginning won't help with your reputation.
+Asking for a vacation right at the beginning won't help with your reputation.

 If you're the new director, how you approach vacation will set the tone for your department.
 You want your staff to take their vacations, so taking one yourself looks like a good leadership move.